-If you don't know whether a noun is a masculine or feminine noun, you should regard it as a neuter noun.
+If you do not know whether a noun is a masculine or feminine, you should regard it as a neuter.
 For example 'my doctor' can be a man or a woman.
 Or 'her chicken' could be either a rooster or a hen.

 Remember that in English, nouns are considered neuter unless they are referring to a male or female person or animal.

-- The masculine pronouns: he, him, his, himself
+- The masculine pronouns: he, him, himself, his

-- The feminine pronouns: she, her, hers, herself
+- The feminine pronouns: she, hers, herself, her

 - The neuter pronouns: it, its, itself

-The importance of knowing the gender of a noun is that the gender of a noun affects the pronouns we use with it.
+It is important to know that the gender of a noun affects the pronouns we use with it as well.

 Gender Specific Nouns

 Words that are always masculine or feminine are called gender specific nouns.